avfaulkner/book-page-estimator/README.md

 ## Features

-- Estimate book page count based on word count, trim size, and font size.
+A complete browser-based tool for authors and creators:

-- Accept front and back cover image uploads.
+- Estimate how many pages your book should have based on trim size, margins and font size.

-- Generate a print-ready PDF book cover with a spine that includes the book title.
+- Design your front & back cover, including adjustable spine width.

-- Run entirely on Netlify, using a serverless function to create the PDF.
+- Upload your content (intro page + PNG pages) and generate a print-ready single-sided PDF book.

 ## Files